Bigglo-cloud/Dataplex/README.md

 This tool is designed to be executed directly from the Google Cloud Shell, streamlining glossary management without complex application setups.

 CSV File Schema
 To use the script, you must provide a CSV file with the following columns.
 The header row is mandatory.
+CSV is comma separated.

 | CATEGORY_ID | TERM_ID | TERM_DISPLAY_NAME | TERM_DESCRIPTION | CONTACT_NAME | CONTACT_EMAIL | OVERVIEW_CONTENT |
 | :--- | :--- | :--- | :--- | :--- | :--- | :--- |